neuronsimulator/nrn/CONTRIBUTING.md

 ### Code Formatting

 Currently we have enabled CMake and Clang code formatting using [cmake-format](https://github.com/cheshirekow/cmake_format) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
-Before submitting a PR, make sure to run cmake-format as below:
+Before submitting a PR, make sure to run cmake-format and clang-format as below:

 * Make sure to install clang-format and cmake-format with Python version you are using: